sellstorydev/mobile-sellstory/lib/features/board/BOARD_SUMMARY.md

 ## Recent Changes

+### Hashtag Initialization Fix in edit_card_page.dart (September 19, 2025)

+- Fixed hashtag initialization when opening existing cards to properly map saved hashtag data to masterList IDs
+- Enhanced `_initializeData()` method to lookup hashtag IDs by name from available hashtags when existing ID is missing
+- Ensures hashtag chips display with correct colors from masterList instead of falling back to default gray
+- Resolves issue where existing card hashtags appeared unselected or with wrong colors in HashtagInputField

 ### Hashtag Save Data Mapping Fix (September 19, 2025)

 - Fixed hashtag save mapping in both create and edit card pages to include proper `id` field from masterList